 A key distinction between this course and other data science offerings within the School of Mathematics and Statistics is an emphasis on practical real-world problems.

-More information: Refer to the Course Outline for information about course objectives, assessment, course materials and the syllabus.
+The Course Outline provides information about course objectives, assessment, course materials and the syllabus.

 The Online Handbook entry contains information about the course.
 (The timetable is only up-to-date if the course is being offered this year.)